 Transfer benches and shower chairs are another one of those most commonly thought of assistive devices that most people think of when modifying a home for aging in place.
-So, yes, absolutely consider them – there are a large variety to choose from these days.
+So, yes, absolutely consider them.
+They are a very big help for seniors with physical limitation.
+There are a large variety to choose from these days.

 Besides these two I listed above, here is a list of some other assistive products that I recommend: